hossamalsankary/ansible-role-laravel_nginx_mariadb/README.md

 ## Notes:

 - Don't Forget to modify the variables in your defaults/main.yml.
-- Only use PHP Applications (any other framework should be handled manually).
+- Works only for PHP single Applications (handling other framework should be manually handled).
 - Sample PHP Repo : https://github.com/ekramasif/Inventory_Management_System.git

 ## License